zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - Providing a more streamlined way to access data sets, uss files and jobs.
 - Letting you create, edit, and delete Zowe CLI `zosmf` compatible profiles.
 - Letting you use the Secure Credential Store plug-in to store your credentials securely in the settings.
+- Letting you leverage the API Mediation Layer token-based authentication to access z/OSMF.

 More information: